BIM September 24, 2025

 • There is little to no pricing information about Vectorworks Architect on the official website.

 Vectorworks Architect is a rather interesting option when it comes to looking for alternatives to Revit.
 First, Vectorworks attempts to cover as many bases as possible, offering plenty of BIM capabilities for different project phases.
 Not only is there a full-fledged 3D modeling suite, but there are also other tools and features that are used in later project phases.
-The solution is relatively simple and not very difficult to get into (an outlier in the realm of BIM solutions), and it can also be integrated with plenty of other solutions in the field, from Rhino and SketchUp to Photoshop, Cinema4D, and more.
-It can be difficult to work on complex project files with Vectorworks, and its actual BIM capabilities are somewhat basic, but it has great potential for use in the field of architecture.
+The solution is relatively simple and not very difficult to get into (an outlier in the realm of BIM solutions), and it is also integratable with plenty of other solutions in the field, from Rhino and SketchUp to Photoshop, Cinema4D, and more.
+On the other hand, it is also somewhat difficult to work on complex project files with Vectorworks, and its actual BIM capabilities are somewhat basic, but it has great potential for use in the field of architecture.

 lumion landing page